-How Banking Ombudsman scheme changed and how to deal with complaints against banks?
+How to complain against the bank in RBI (How Banking Ombudsman scheme changed and how to deal with complaints against banks?)

 A lot of our readers have been complaining that banks ask for unnecessary things while opening Sukanya Samriddhi Account.
 Some of them have even complain that they are not ready to transfer their accounts in different banks.
 There are numerous things which you think that bank is not doing correctly and you wish a place where you can make an official complaint.
 So if you are such a person then this the right place for you.
 You can lock all your complaints against bank using “Banking Ombudsman”.
 Rest of the articles explains how you can exercise this feature.